planeplotter

 How do I enter my home location, and use my own symbols?

 You can enter a marker for your home location by using the Options, Home location... menu.
-You will be presented with a dialog box, where you enter your latitude and longitude.
-Both values are entered as degreees and decimal minutes, so north 50 degrees, 7 minutes and 30 seconds would be entered as N55 7.500.
+You will be presented with a dialogue box, where you enter your latitude and longitude.
+Both values are entered as degrees and decimal minutes, so north 50 degrees, 7 minutes and 30 seconds would be entered as N55 7.500, West 3 degrees 24 minutes would be W3 24.000, and East 12 degrees 10 minutes and 6 seconds as E12 10.100 - try not to get east and west confused - it seems to be a common error!
 From Plane Plotter V4.7.9 onwards, you can design your own graphic for your home location.
 Enter Help, Search, "bitmap" for more details on how to make the bitmap, and name your bitmap "homelocationsymbol.bmp", and place it in the Plane Plotter main directory.
-You can also define your own symbols for waypoints, track and routes in GPX overlay files should you wish.
+You can also define your own symbols for way-points, track and routes in GPX overlay files should you wish.

 What do the different colours mean?

-The colour of the icon denotes the data source:
+The colour of the icon denotes the data source - note that you cannot change these colours.

-• 1 - ACARS ADS 'next estimated position' report - blue
+• 1 - Blue ACARS ADS 'forward estimated position' report

-• 3 - SBS or RB log file data position - yellow (real-time) or orange (delayed)
+• 3 - SBS-1 log access position - yellow (current) or orange (stale)

-• 5 - ACARS flight-plan waypoint position - magenta
+• 5 - Magenta ACARS flight-plan way-point position

-• 6 - SBS-1 TCP position delayed - yellow or orange
+• 6 - Yellow/Orange SBS1 TCP access - yellow (current) or orange (stale)

-• 7 - RadarBox position delayed - yellow or orange
+• 7 - Yellow/Orange RadarBox TCP access position - yellow (current) or orange (stale)

 • 8 - RadarBox Log Access